ABOUT Summit Shaka Leathercrafts

 About My Jewelry Pieces

-I make leather and antler jewelry in my home studio.
+I create leather and antler jewelry in my home studio.
 For leather jewelry, I use leather tools including tooling stamps, a hammer, carving knife, snaps, rivets, stains, dyes and paints.
 For antler jewelry, I use jewelry making tools including various jewelry pliers, wire and wire cutters.

 All my leather jewelry is produced from the leather byproducts of USA's dairy and beef industries.
 All my antler jewelry is produced from USA, naturally shed Elk or Deer antlers.
-Genuine Turquoise is used in making my jewelry pieces.
+Genuine Turquoise is used in making some of my jewelry pieces.
 I only source turquoise from USA turquoise mines.

 Visit my Hawaii Girl Adventures Blog